- Chair, Advisory Committee

 - Dean of Arts

 - Archival Assistant

 - Widdowson, J.D.A.

 The Memorial University of Newfoundland Folklore and Language Archive was a joint creation of the Departments of Folklore and English.
 It was set up to coordinate diverse research in Newfoundland and Labrador studies undertaken in both Departments, to facilitate the mutual use of common material, to organize it for research and publication, and to make a permanent documented record for future generations.
 The Folklore and Language Archive is an integral part of the teaching and research activities of the Department of Folklore on both the graduate and undergraduate levels.

 The Archive comprises extensive collections of Newfoundland and Labrador folksongs and music, folk narratives of many kinds, oral history, folk customs, beliefs and practices, childlore, and descriptions of material culture.
 It has special collections of the Newfoundland and Labrador vocabulary, proverbs and riddles, and collections towards a linguistic atlas.
-The materials have been collected by a variety of means: by questionnaires, by student contributions in manuscript, by extensive field work utilizing tape recorders, and by searching printed sources.
+The materials have been collected by a variety of means: by questionnaires, by student contributions in manuscript, by extensive field work.

 The Archive is housed in the G.A.
 Hickman Building.
-Associated with it is a recording room, with facilities for copying tapes and records, and for the making of recordings.
+Associated with it is a recording room, with facilities for copying audiovisual recordings.
 The specially excerpted collection in language is housed in the English Language Research Centre of the Department of English.
 French language and folklore materials from the province are housed in the Centre d'Etudes Franco-Terreneuviennes in the Department of Folklore.
 Each Department has a working library associated with the archival material.